MA Landscape Architecture

 Studio work is supported by contemporary landscape theory and technical courses covering aspects of detailed design.

-Your design work will on complex landscape systems and explore related landscape research topics.
+In Year 3, your design work will be based on complex landscape systems and explore related landscape research topics.

 - landscape architecture